zopefoundation/Zope/zdgbook/source/GettingStarted.rst

 We need three things to make an installable application.

 - Form object created using ZPT (manage_addPollMain)
 - A function to define form action (addPollMain)
 - A class to define toplevel application object (PollMain).

-And we need to register these things using the `context` passed to `initialize` method.
+And we need to register the class along with form and add function using the `registrar` object passed to the `initialize` function.

 We can define all these things in `app.py` and the form template as `manage_addPollMain_form.zpt`.